 I am humbled by the individuals that I work with and by the great healing potential of the human body.

-Aside from my work, I am thankful to share my journey in life with my husband, Dr. Boyhan, who is also my best friend, and my two amazing sons, Benjamin & Luke, who help me grow to be the best mother I can be.
-I am also passionate about yoga, hiking, kayaking, nutrient dense cooking, fermentation, gardening, immersing myself in nature, and gathering energy by the ocean (as I was born and raised on the south coast of Massachusetts).
+Aside from my work, I am thankful to share my journey in life with my three amazing sons, Benjamin, Luke & Linc and my loving daughter Boston Rose; who help me grow in ways I could not have imagined.
+I am also passionate about yoga, skiing, sailing, kayaking, nutrient dense cooking, fermentation, gardening, immersing myself in nature, and gathering energy by the ocean.
+Born and raised near Cape Cod, Massachusetts.

 Photography compliments of http://www.sweetdreams-photography.com/